mikemckiernan/GenerativeAIExamples/RetrievalAugmentedGeneration/docs/architecture.md

 With NeMo Framework Inference Server, the optimized LLM can be deployed for high-performance, cost-effective, and low-latency inference.
 NVIDIA NGC is used as model storage in this workflow, but you are free to choose different model storage solutions like MLFlow or AWS SageMaker.
 The Triton Inference Server uses models stored in a model repository, available locally to serve inference requests.
 Once they are available in Triton, inference requests are sent from a client application.
 Python and C++ libraries provide APIs to simplify communication.
 Clients send HTTP/REST requests directly to Triton using HTTP/REST or gRPC protocols.

 Within this workflow, the Llama2 LLM was optimized using NVIDIA TensorRT for LLMs (TRT-LLM) which accelerates and maximizes inference performance on the latest LLMs.
-This was automated in this workflow with this example.

 Inference Pipeline
 ====================